 - 174 tons of glass

-Additionally in 2020, in partnership with L Brands, Bath and Body Works was able to avoid disposal of the following items by collaborating with outside partners that could reuse the materials:
+Additionally, in 2020, Bath and Body Works was able to avoid disposal of the following items by collaborating with outside partners that could repurpose the materials:

 - 2,546 tons of wood from pallets